LucienIV/Kickstarter-Analysis/Written_Report_Template.md

 - What can you conclude about the Outcomes based on Goals?

+The results of this analysis would indicate that typically the projects with a lower goal have a higher rate of success than those with larger goals.
+One exception to this is the projects within the range of $35,000 to $45,000.
+Projects in that span had a markedly higher rate of success than almost any other projects except for those that had a goal of less than $5,000.
+Based on this data it could be recommended that a play Kickstarter not have an initial goal of greater than $5,000 unless such a budget is absolutely necessary or there is enough verifiable interest that a larger goal can reasonably be achieved.

 - What are some limitations of this dataset?

+The initial dataset has several limitations.
+One limitation is that the data has no metric for representing how much initial interest there could have been in a project prior to its launch, though such a metric would be difficult to implement let alone measure.
+The data was successfully filtered down to Plays and Theater, but there is no classification for genre present.
+It is entirely possible that comedic plays have a higher rate of success than dramas, but with this dataset there is no way to discern this.
+It would be interesting in future research to look into projects that raised a significant amount more than their initial goal and see where those projects fit into the charts produced by this analysis.

 - What are some other possible tables and/or graphs that we could create?

+A box and whisker plot for the fundraising goals of successful projects could be useful in determining the optimal goal for a new project as well as the upper and lower limits of what the project should strive to raise.
+The same could also be said for projects that did not reach their funding goals being utilized so that it can be inferred what fundraising goals should be avoided.